Npetto20/Npetto20/README.md

 - 👋 Hi, I’m @Npetto20
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning School, Going into 2nd grade
+- 🌱 I’m currently learning School, I am now in 2nd grade
 - 💞️ I’m looking to collaborate on My own OS
 - 📫 How to reach me: email